 Before leaving his family for their private celebration, I could see him loosen up.
 And then, unsuspectingly, Luis hugged and thanked me for photographing this important event for not only him, but also his family.

 Airman Austin’s Family

-Not wanting to take anymore of their precious reunion moments away from them, I quickly exited.
-I truly understand those few precious moments having been a military wife for over 30 years myself of those priceless private moments.
+Not wanting to take anymore of their precious reunion moments away from them, I quickly left them to their own celebration.
+Having been a military wife for over 30 years myself, I truly understand those few precious and priceless moments.